 We ask that you scan and upload documentation to our registration portal.
 The second page on the application includes a link to upload documentation.

-Scanning Documentation on iPhone:
+Scanning Documentation on the iPhone

 The iPhone "notes" application allows you to scan documentation for upload right on your phone.
 Here are the steps to do so: